MonaNaamani/Programming-Notes/programming.md

 `git log` allows us to look at our commit history
 `git add .` to add all files in the current directory and all subsequent directories to the staging area.
-`git push` allows us to upload your work to the GitHub repository `git pull`
+`git push` allows us to upload your work to the GitHub repository `git pull`allows us to fetch and download content from a remote repository and update the local repository to match that content.

-## HTML basics
+## HTML basics <a id="HTML"></a>

 All HTML documents must start with a document type declaration: `<!DOCTYPE html>`.
 The `<!DOCTYPE>` declaration represents the document type, and helps browsers to display web pages correctly.
 It must only appear once, at the top of the page (before any HTML tags).
 The HTML document itself begins with `<html>` and ends with `</html>`.
 The visible part of the HTML document is between `<body>` and `</body>`.
 You should always include the lang attribute inside the `<html>` tag, to declare the language of the Web page.
 This is meant to assist search engines and browsers.
-The following example specifies English as the language: `<html lang="en">`
+The following example specifies English as the language: `<html lang="en">`.
 Country codes can also be added to the language code in the lang attribute.
 So, the first two characters define the language of the HTML page, and the last two characters define the country, for example `<html lang="en-US">`

 #### Meta Tag

 The `<meta>` tag defines metadata about an HTML document.
 Metadata is data (information) about data. `<meta>` tags always go inside the `<head>` element, and are typically used to specify character set, page description, keywords, author of the document, and viewport settings.
 Metadata will not be displayed on the page, but is machine parsable.
-Metadata is used by browsers (how to display content or reload page), search engines (keywords), and other web services.

-`<meta charset="utf-8"/>` This element specifies the document's character encoding — the character set that the document is permitted to use. utf-8 is a universal character set that includes pretty much any character from any human language.
+- `<meta charset="utf-8"/>` This element specifies the document's character encoding — the character set that the document is permitted to use. utf-8 is a universal character set that includes pretty much any character from any human language.
 This means that your web page will be able to handle displaying any language; it's therefore a good idea to set this on every web page you create!

-More Examples for Meta Tags

-- Keywords for search engines: `<meta name="keywords" content="HTML, CSS, JavaScript">`
+- `<meta name="keywords" content="HTML, CSS, JavaScript">` Keywords for search engines
-- Description of the web page: `<meta name="description" content="Free Web tutorials for HTML and CSS">`
+- `<meta name="description" content="Free Web tutorials for HTML and CSS">` Description of the web page
-- Define the author of a page: `<meta name="author" content="John Doe">`
+- `<meta name="author" content="John Doe">` Defines the author of a page
-- Refresh document every 30 seconds: `<meta http-equiv="refresh" content="30">`
+- `<meta http-equiv="refresh" content="30">` Refresh document every 30 seconds
-- Setting the viewport to make the website look good on all devices: `<meta name="viewport" content="width=device-width, initial-scale=1.0">`
-    - The viewport is the user's visible area of a web page.
+- `<meta name="viewport" content="width=device-width, initial-scale=1.0">` Sets the viewport to make the website look good on all devices.
+The viewport is the user's visible area of a web page.
 It varies with the device - it will be smaller on a mobile phone than on a computer screen.
 This code gives the browser instructions on how to control the page's dimensions and scaling.
 The width=device-width part sets the width of the page to follow the screen-width of the device (which will vary depending on the device).
 The initial-scale=1.0 part sets the initial zoom level when the page is first loaded by the browser.

 #### Other HTML Tags